8358rahul/WeatherApp/README.md

 - Node.js (v14 or later)
 - Expo CLI (`npm install -g expo-cli`)
 - VisualCrossing Weather API key (free tier available)
+- You need create Weather API and add it into .env and use it

 ## Setup